rvrita/udacity-algorithms/README.md

 ### Problem 3: Rearrange Array Digits

+A naïve solution would scan the whole array for the largest value, remove it, and add it to digits in number A, then scan for the next largest value, remove it, and add it to digits in B, then repeat the process until the array is empty.
+This would take `n² / 2` steps giving O(n²) time.

 This problem is made much easier if we first sort the list using mergesort.
-Then all that is remaining is to separate the even and odd digits to two numbers.
+Then all that is remaining is to separate the even and odd elements of the array to two numbers.

 Time complexity: O(n(log(n)) the time complexity is dominated by mergesort.

 Space complexity: O(n) the space complexity is linear since we create a copy during the mergesort.
+We could achieve O(1) space complexity if we did an in-place sort.

 ### Problem 4: Dutch National Flag

+The basic solution would be to sort the array using any conventional sort algorithm (mergesort, quicksort, etc.).
+This would give O(nlog(n)) time complexity.
+It does not take advantage of the fact that there are only 3 unique values in the array.

-The algorithm sorts the numbers in one pass.
+It is possible to sort the numbers in one pass.
 The array can be thought of as a stack that grows inward from both ends.
-Left end is a stack of 0 growing forward, right end is a stack of 2 growing backward.
+Left end is a stack of `0` growing forward, right end is a stack of `2` growing backward.
+We have to maintain a pointer to the top of each stack, then scan through the array, pushing all `0` on the left stack and all `2` on the right stack.

 Time complexity: O(n)